 Who Needs Hazardous Waste Training?

 Facilities that manage hazardous waste must comply with the Resource Conservation and Recovery Act (RCRA) regulations.
-Under RCRA, employers are required to train personnel on proper hazardous waste management and comply with stringent requirements for generating, storing, treating, and disposing of hazardous waste.
+RCRA requires employers to train personnel and comply with stringent requirements for generating, storing, treating, and disposing of hazardous waste.

 When and how often EPA requires hazardous waste training depends on monthly hazardous waste volume ("generator status") and other factors.
-For help choosing RCRA training, read the FAQ below or watch the Who Needs Hazardous Waste Training Video.
+For help choosing RCRA training, read the FAQ below.

 US EPA defines “hazardous waste personnel” as all persons who work at, or oversee the operations of, a hazardous waste facility and whose actions or failure to act may result in noncompliance with the requirements (of the RCRA regulations)."